-Finding one’s true passion can be difficult, but not for Riley Smith, a digital editor and reporter for the Iowa Agribusiness Radio Network.
+Finding one’s true passion can be difficult, but not for Riley Smith, a digital editor and reporter for the Radio Iowa Agribusiness Network.

 “When I got the opportunity to combine my passion for agriculture with radio, that was kind of the perfect thing that fell in my lap.
-It came down to being prepared, and knowing where I wanted to go in life,” Smith said.
+It came down to being prepared and knowing where I wanted to go in life,” Smith said.

 “They were looking for a full-time employee, but I asked them if I could intern over the summer, since I had one semester left and they brought me on,” Smith explained.